Jorineg/TeamworkMissiveConnector/docs/label_categorization.md

 }
 ```

-An example file is provided at `data/label_categories.json.example` that you can copy and customize.

 ### 2. Mapping Format

 Each key in the JSON object represents a **category name** that will become a column in your Airtable tables.
 The value can be: